Ariz-z/Moderation-By-Pokemon-Bot/README.md

 2. Run bot.py to start the bot!

+3. If you need further help then join the [support server](https://server.pokemonbot.com).

 ## Note

 This bot requires Server Members Intent , Server Presence Intent and Message Intent so make sure to enable that by going to your Discord Application -> Bot -> Privilaged Gateway Intents and enabling Server Members Intent.
 Without this, bot won't be able to access the cache to get user names.